twigphp/Twig/doc/03-Twig-for-Developers.markdown

 >**CAUTION**
 >Before Twig 0.9.3, the `cache` and `auto_reload` options did not exist.
 They
->was passed as a second and third arguments of the filesystem loader
+>were passed as a second and third arguments of the filesystem loader
 >respectively.

 Loaders